CE Marking

 History

 The original draft of the proposed regulations (i.e., the proposal) was released by the European Commission on September 26, 2012 (http://bit.ly/EUProposal).
-Europe’s Parliament Committee for Environment, Public Health and Food Safety (ENVI) voted on the Commission’s proposed regulations on September 25, 2013–after three postponed votes.
-The ENVI Committee made several revisions to the proposed EMDR (i.e., draft legislation), but in general, the ENVI Committee recommended the proposed EMDR.
+Europe’s Parliament Committee for Environment, Public Health, and Food Safety (ENVI) voted on the Commission’s proposed regulations on September 25, 2013–after three postponed votes.
+The ENVI Committee made several revisions to the proposed EMDR (i.e., draft legislation), but generally, the ENVI Committee recommended the proposed EMDR.
 The European Parliament voted on the proposed regulations on October 22, 2013 (i.e., Plenary Vote).
 Parliament made additional revisions to the draft legislation and mandated negotiation by Parliament representatives (i.e., rapporteurs) with the European Council.

 There were three versions of the new EU regulations for the Council to consider: